Ladislaus the Posthumous: Wardship

 John Hunyadi signed a peace treaty with Frederick III on 22 October 1450.
-They agreed that Ladislaus would remain under Frederick III's guardianship until his eighteenth birthday, and during Ladislaus' minority Hunyadi would administer Hungary.
+They agreed that Ladislaus would remain under Frederick III's guardianship until his eighteenth birthday, and during Ladislaus's minority, John Hunyadi would administer Hungary.
 Their agreement stirred up discontent among the Austrian Estates, because the age of majority was twelve or sixteen, according to local customs.
 The Austrian lords tried to prevent Ladislaus from accompanying his guardian to Italy in late 1451.
 However, Frederick took Ladislaus with him to Rome where Frederick was crowned Holy Roman Emperor.
 After their return from Italy, Emperor Frederick again refused to renounce the guardianship of Ladislaus, provoking the Austrian Estates to rise up in open rebellion in early 1452.
 The representatives of the Austrian and Hungarian Estates, and the Bohemian Catholic lords, signed a treaty in Vienna on 5 March against Emperor Frederick, but he refused to hand over Ladislaus to them.
 On the other hand, the emperor assisted George of Poděbrady in gaining the newly established office of governor in Bohemia in April.
-The rebellious Austrian lords laid siege to Wiener Neustadt, forcing Emperor Frederick III to hand over Ladislaus to Ulrich of Celje on 4 September.
+The rebellious Austrian lords laid siege to Wiener Neustadt, forcing Emperor Frederick III to hand over Ladislaus to Ulrich II, Count of Celje on 4 September.